student-IH-labs-and-stuff/BER-DAFT-OCT20-Sian/README.md

 # BER-DAFT-OCT20

 This repo contains lecture material, lab solutions and more for the **Oct.
-2020 Data Analytics course** at Ironhack Berlin (LT: Sian)
+2020 Data Analytics course** at Ironhack Berlin (LT: Sian).

 ## Table of Contents